National Academy of Sciences

-Two Troland Research Awards of $75,000 are given annually to recognize unusual achievement by young investigators and to further empirical research within the broad spectrum of experimental psychology.
+Two Troland Research Awards of $75,000 are given annually to recognize unusual achievement by young investigators (defined as no older than 40) and to further empirical research within the broad spectrum of experimental psychology.
 The Troland Research Award was established by a trust created in 1931 by the bequest of Leonard T. Troland.

 David J. Freedman, associate professor, department of neurobiology at the University of Chicago, and Geoffrey F. Woodman, associate professor of psychology at Vanderbilt University, will receive the 2016 Troland Research Awards.

 Freedman has been working to determine how the brain learns and recognizes visual categories by studying the activity of neural circuits during categorization tasks.
 He has made many discoveries about how neurons in the parietal, temporal, and frontal lobes of the brain learn and represent visual categories.
 And he has shown that while some neurons have very different responses to similar images that belong to separate categories, other neurons show gradations of activity that tracks the perceptual appearance of stimuli independent of their category membership.
 Such work is not only providing insight into visual learning, recognition, decision making, and memory but may also help people with diseases that can impair these functions, such as Alzheimer’s disease, attention deficit disorder, schizophrenia, and stroke.